-- Malaysia, bordering on the south at near Hat Yai.
+- Malaysia, bordering in the south near Hat Yai.
 Malaysia can be reached by car, train or airplane.

-- Cambodia, bordering on the east of Thailand and can be reached by car or airplane.
+- Cambodia, bordering in the east of Thailand and can be reached by car or airplane.

-- Laos, bordering on the north & east of Thailand and can be reached by car or airplane.
-And a little by train.
+- Laos, bordering in the north & east of Thailand and can be reached by car or airplane.
+And more or less by train.

-- Myanmar, bordering on the north & west of Thailand and can be reached by car or airplane.
+- Myanmar, bordering in the north & west of Thailand and can be reached by car or airplane.